 Having labels grounded in metric space eliminates the possibility that camera poses might have an effect on the scale of the labels.
 It also makes the dataset useful for robot navigation related research because robots plan in the metric space rather than image space.

-A dataset that contains both top-down views and perspective views will be useful for research projects that rely on perspective views.
-This allows perspective inputs to their models, while still having access to ground truth knowledge of the entire scene.
+A dataset that contains both top-down views and ego-centric views will be useful for research projects that rely on ego-centric views.
+This allows ego-centric inputs to their models, while still having access to ground truth knowledge of the entire scene.

 Naturalistic human behavior with the presence of a “robot”: